-As a 20-year-old bomber pilot in World War II, George Bush always thought someone else would get hit by enemy fire.
-He was wrong.
+As a 20-year-old bomber pilot in World War II, Lieutenant George Bush always thought someone else would get hit by enemy fire.

 On Sept.
 2, 1944, Lt.
 Jg.
 George Bush was a torpedo bomber pilot in the Pacific Theater of World War II.
 His squadron took off at 8:15 a.m. on a mission to bomb Japanese radio towers and receivers on the island of Chi Chi Jima.
 Anti-aircraft guns and radar surrounded the radio tower.